aizandeworld/aizandeworld/README.md

 - 🔭 I’m currently working on my java and python skills
-- ⚡ Fun fact: a little bit mad
+- ⚡ A little bit mad